-- Add a merge tag.
-If a coupon is selected and saved, ensure the email contains a Coupon Code merge tag.
-This tag will populate with the coupon code when the email is sent to customers.
+- Add a merge tag or coupon element.
+If a coupon is selected and saved, ensure the email contains a Coupon Code merge tag or a Coupon element from the editor's sidebar.
+The tag or element will populate with the coupon code when the email is sent to customers.

 Configure the recipients

-From the email’s settings, click on the To card to select your recipients.
+In the Settings step of the email editor, click on the Edit option next to the Send Newsletter to header to select your recipients.
 The options allow you to send your email to all mailable contacts, contacts that match certain filters, or a segment that was filtered in the past.
-In this case, create a custom segment based on the custom "Birthday Month" field that you created earlier and then select the current month.
+In this case, create a custom segment based on the custom "Birthday Month" field that you created earlier, and then select the current month.
 Once these options are set, Save.